ids-s1-21/project-team/proposal/proposal.md

     ##            <dbl>            <dbl>         <dbl>         <dbl>
     ## 1           67.9             60.2          512.
 0

-By the third preliminary analysis, we analyzed median, average, maximum and minimum of average ticket price.
+In the third preliminary analysis, we analyzed median, average, maximum and minimum of average ticket price.

 ``` r